 At the international level: Further support the work of OHCHR and the UN human rights mechanisms, including the Special Procedures; Support initiatives aimed at strengthening the efficiency of the Council, improving its working methods, and promoting universal participation; Support efforts aimed at strengthening the independence, accountability, efficiency, and effectiveness of the Treaty Bodies and the Special Procedures; Support the further strengthening of the UPR; Support efforts to bring grave country-specific situations to the attention of the UN, and ensure that these addressed properly, including by demanding accountability and by ending impunity; Help strengthen the CRPD; Work on, encourage and support initiatives in the following thematic areas: civil society participation; human rights defenders; rights of the child, particularly inclusive education and early childhood development; gender equality and the empowerment of women and girls; elimination of all forms of discrimination and violence; and human trafficking.

-An analysis of the steps taken by Bulgaria to fulfil its international pledges, shows that it did a voluntary contribution to the OHCHR in 2018.
-It extended a standing invitation to the Special Procedures, although has facilitated only 40% of all visit requests.
-Bulgaria responded to 66% of communications.
+An analysis of the steps taken by Bulgaria to fulfil its international pledges, shows that it did a voluntary contribution to the OHCHR.
+It extended a standing invitation to the Special Procedures, and has facilitated most visit requests.
+Bulgaria responded to 75% of communications.

-Regarding cooperation with the Treaty Bodies, Bulgaria has ratified seven core conventions (it is yet to ratify the CED) and has submitted or is on schedule to submit most of its periodic reports; it has only one overdue report (CEDAW).
+Regarding cooperation with the Treaty Bodies, Bulgaria has ratified seven core conventions (it is yet to ratify the CED) and has submitted or is on schedule to submit most of its periodic reports.

 Bulgaria has supported all the initiatives it pledged to work on.